Understand Legal Documents with Contextualized Large Language Models: Evaluations

 \autoref{tab:rr-summary} shows the summary of micro F1 scores for Legal-BERT-HSLN and the baselines on the validation set, where Legal-BERT-HSLN significantly outperforms all baselines and it takes more epochs to converge, where we believe Legal-BERT-HSLN has the better capacity to understand legal documents.
 It is worth mentioning that the regularization process decreased the F1 score and suggests that the rhetorical role is sensitive to detailed stop words and external sentence markers.

 While our initial design choice was not Legal-BERT-HSLN, we originally trained the baseline models.
 Specifically, our first design choice was to treat all sentences as individual elements where they have no correlation to each other.
 We set the baseline model with the BERT network backbone with a simple multilayer perceptron.
 The resulting confusion matrix is shown in \autoref{fig:baseline-confusion} with the micro F1 0.631.
-From the matrix, we can see that the major contribution of low micro F1 is from PREMABLE class.
 Subsequently, we conducted 3 BERT variants with minor modifications and obtained the performance shown in \autoref{tab:rr-summary}.
 From the results, we observed the significant performance gap between all the BERT baselines and the state-of-the-art solution~\cite{kalamkar2022corpus}.

 To fully understand the problem, we put an effort into examining the distribution of the legal dataset~\cite{legaleval-2023} in term of sentence length and classes.
 In~\autoref{fig:RR-dataset} (A), the sentence lengths overall satisfied Poisson’s distribution but there is a significant noise at <20 levels.
 These short sentences may influence the accuracy of classification due to a lack of meaningful information.
 For example, sentences 17928, 17929, and 17930 are "\textit{[326C-E}", "\textit{] 2.}", and "\textit{There may be circumstances where expenditure, even if incurred for obtaining advantage of enduring benefit would not amount to acquisition of asset}", respectively, whose ground-truth labels are all PREMABLE.
 This might be due to the discontinuous annotation from turning the page or a keyboard input mistake.
 Therefore, model prediction from the sentence level is likely not an optimal paradigm to proceed.
 In~\autoref{fig:RR-dataset} (B), we found that there is a significant bias of the labeling in the training set; therefore, we believe that more experiments, such as validating the label bias, can be tested for future research.